DanielMoscoso/100day_challenge/Readme.txt

 		 answer.
 (Before it would ask 'Hello! type (A)gain to go to main menu, or (E)xit:', then do something).
 		-Last DocString.
+		-There was a tinny bug I did not see at first. previous logic: If the user does not have enough money to brew the coffee, it returns the money AND brews the coffee.
+Now, if the user does not insert enough money, then the machine does not brew the coffee.
 ===============================================================================